 I-90 Wildlife Bridges Coalition

-The I-90 Wildlife Bridges Coalition formed in 2004 to ensure high-quality safe passage for wildlife north to south across Interstate 90 in Washington's Cascades.
+The I-90 Wildlife Bridges Coalition formed in 2004 to ensure safe passage for wildlife and people at Interstate 90 in Washington's Cascades.
+The first wildlife bridge is scheduled to begin construction in 2015.

-The I-90 Snoqualmie Pass East Project will improve 14 key animal-travel areas between Hyak and Easton, an area busy with traffic and much frequented by wildlife.
+The I-90 Project will improve 14 key animal-travel areas between Hyak and Easton, and includes two wildlife bridges.

 - Alpine Lakes Protection Society